andreasbm/readme/README.md

 As inspiration for the layout of the generated README files I initially found inspiration from [terkelg's brilliant repository called prompts](https://github.com/terkelg/prompts) - a prime example on how every README file should look!
 I therefore wanted to mention him here even though he doesn't use this README generator.
 If you want to see an example of a brilliant README file you should definitely check his repository out.

-...

-Why are you still here?
-I asked you to check it out - you can always come back later :-)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/line-colored.png)